 If your organisation requires the processing of UK personal data our secure IT solutions and services are underpinned by our fully managed, Nine23 owned enterprise infrastructure, Platform FLEX.

-Platform FLEX is a Hybrid Cloud which combines a private cloud with public cloud services, NCSC/GPG accredited to OFFICIAL-Sensitive and located in secure UK hosting locations to ensure data sovereignty.
+Platform FLEX is a Hybrid Cloud which combines a private cloud with public cloud services, NCSC/GPG accredited to OFFICIAL-SENSITIVE to SECRET and located in secure UK hosting locations to ensure data sovereignty.